wangyu09/exkaldi/README.md

 ## Experiments

-We have done some experiments to test ExKaldi toolkit, and it achived a good performance.
+We have done some experiments to test ExKaldi toolkit, and it achieved a good performance.
-(We will upload the results of experiments little by little.)

 #### TIMIT